-Kormos and Julio found that rural schools are more impacted by teacher vacancies than their suburban and urban counterparts.
-Since these rural communities feature a higher percentage of English language learners and students with special needs, education technology is necessary to help close the equity gap.
+Kormos and Julio found that rural and urban schools are more impacted by teacher vacancies than their suburban counterparts.
+Since these rural and urban communities feature a higher percentage of English language learners and students with special needs, education technology is necessary to help close the equity gap.
 For example, these student populations could benefit greatly from the visual learning that video-sharing provides, the study found.

 With our Enriched Live Instruction Model (ELIM), we strive to create a more equitable learning environment in school districts through live-streamed teaching while educating students on the technological skills they need

 We’ve helped schools in rural regions overcome their teacher shortages and provide their students with high-quality teachers comparable to their suburban neighbors.
 In Fayette County Public Schools, we worked to ensure they had greater access to a wider range of technology despite being a rural community.
 By doing so, hundreds of their students began learning the standards needed to succeed at their future college and careers.

 “I don’t have to worry about a student not having access to high-quality instruction every single day with Proximity.
 That gap is already closed,” said Dr. Marlon D. King, Fayette County Public Schools superintendent.
 “When we begin to close that gap, we’re able to not only close the gap in providing high-quality instruction but close the gap in student achievement, where students in [the rural] context can still be just as successful as students in the suburban context.”

 In other districts, we’ve placed our highly experienced teachers to teach courses that the school had never had access to before so their students could pursue new learning opportunities and prepare for life after K-12 education.
 At Richmond Heights High School in Ohio, we provided qualified instructors to teach Spanish and French to help the school achieve its goal of expanding its curriculum so students could receive an equitable opportunity to grow globally.